nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * To remove the date and time from a person, use `d/None` in the command.
 * 2 patients cannot have the same date and time for the appointment
 * When no date and time is set, no date and time is displayed.
+* In the command format, the brackets around `n/NAME`, `p/PHONE`, and `e/EMAIL` indicate that these fields are flexible in their order and selection.
+This does not mean that all three fields can be left out.
+Instead, it allows the user to include any one or more of these fields, but at least one must be provided.
+This flexibility helps in cases where only one of these details is available or relevant, but still ensures there is enough information to uniquely identify a contact.
 * This feature supports the year 0001 onwards.
 Any years before that is not supported.
 * The month must be between 1 and 12.
 * The day must match the number of dates in a month.
 This takes into account months when there are only 30 days and February when there are 28 or 29 days, depending on if it is a leap year.
 * The time is in the 24-hour format. (e.g. 1800 for 6:00 PM)
 * The format of the date and time, as well the values must be valid, or there will be an error.
+Note that, to allow fast typing and avoid unnecessary inconvenience, leading zeroes for day and month is allowed in the format and will be parsed.
+(e.g. 01/01/2024 1400 will be parsed the same way as 1/1/2024 1400)
+* For consistency and ease of validation, spaces between slashes in the date (e.g., 1 / 1 / 2024) are not allowed.
+This ensures that all dates are uniformly formatted, which helps prevent errors and speeds up processing.
+Please enter dates without spaces, such as 1/1/2024 or 01/01/2024.
+* The app allows users to enter dates and times that are in the past to provide flexibility in managing and storing patient information.
+This feature prevents unnecessary limitations, enabling healthcare professionals to record historical data, update past appointments, and maintain a comprehensive record of all patient interactions, even those that have already occurred.

 Examples: